stanford-oval/genie-cloud/README.md

 be redirected to the correct origin.
 This is support seamless migration between domains, and transparent upgrade to HTTPS.

+Once you have set up TLS, you should also set `ENABLE_SECURITY_HEADERS` to true, which will enable Strict Transport Security, X-Frame-Options and other important security-related HTTP headers.

+You can customize the website, by overriding the content of the index and about pages to use different pug files, using `ABOUT_OVERRIDE`.
+If you plan to serve Web Almond to users and allow registration, at the minimum you must override the terms of service page and the privacy policy page, as they are empty in the default installation.
+See `stanford/config.js` and `views/stanford` for examples of how to do so.

 If needed, you can also change `OAUTH_REDIRECT_ORIGIN` to set the origin for your OAuth redirects.
 The latter is used to support Login With Google, and to configure OAuth-based accounts in Web Almond, so it must be the same origin that you will configure for OAuth redirect URLs.